 - Accrual to cash adjustments

-So just because these properties no longer need to file an annual audit, you may still need to work with a CPA to prepare financial statements on the accrual basis of accounting.
-An experienced Rural Development CPA will also be able to help your organization strategize how to make the most of these new rule changes, saving you time, money, and hassle when they become mandatory.
+So just because these properties no longer need to file an annual audit, they may still need to work with a CPA to prepare financial statements on the accrual basis of accounting.
+An experienced Rural Development CPA can also help your organization strategize how to make the most of these new rule changes, saving you time, money, and hassle.